 - Negative marking in which closed roads are marked by signs, gates, berms, designated on maps, etc.

 - Positive marking in which open roads are marked by round green reflectors (areas below where round green reflectors are used are highlighted in green), orange carsonite posts, designated on maps, etc.

 A TMA may use more than one method, for example TMAs with positive markings may also use signs for some situations, such as confusing intersections.
 No person shall shoot from or across a public Rd or railroad right-of-way, except that persons legally hunting on closed Rds within Cooperative Travel Management Areas (TMAs) are not violating current prohibitions on shooting from or across a public Rd.
 The same is true for other Rds closed to use of motor vehicles by the public (See WA Regs.
-Regulations for Wildlife Areas, Refuges & Special Areas).
+Regulations for State Wildlife Areas).
 There are additional travel management programs being implemented by other public agencies and private landowners.
 ODFW has no information for Rd closures not listed on these pages.
 Hunters need to contact the land management agency or landowner to determine the extent of such closures before going hunting.